ikornaselur/termill/README.md

 This has also only been tested on my MacOS machine, with ZSH.
 I have no idea if this works anywhere else.

+## Why not curses?
+I wanted to be able to monitor certain things and print out regular updates to the termina.
+As far as I could tell (based on very very limited research) I could do that with curses, but it would have to take over the whole terminal.

+I want to be able to print out few lines and update them, without having to take over the terminal, the idea being that I can see the history in my terminal right before running whatever is printing out updates.

 ## Usage

 ```python